The Ultimate Gas Mask Guide

 Ok, so what is the difference between a Gas Mask and Respirator and when would you prefer one over the other?

-A Gas Mask is a full-face mask that, when using the proper filter, will protect against vapors, gases, and particles.
+As we saw, a Gas Mask is full-face protection that, when using the proper filter, will protect against vapors, gases, and particles.
 They offer the best levels of protection for the passive types of masks (un-powered or without an air tank.)
 These are for when things are really funky, and you need the best protection you can get.

 A Respirator is what you get from the hardware store, and depending on the kind they can protect against low levels of particulates, bacteria, and sometimes gasses.
 Since they are cheap and easy to pack it is a smart idea to have them stashed around where they are easy to get to: put a couple in your car, in your emergency survival kits, around the house.